With so many evolutions to choose from, you want to make sure that you get your favorite – so let’s talk about how to evolve Eevee in Pokemon Go.

 |Eevee (#133)||Original Form..||Normal|

 An important note about this little cheat: it only works once per Eevee Evolution.
-Once you’ve renamed one Eevee as Tamao to get Umbreon, for instance, you’ll only be able to get another Umbreon through random chance.
+Once you’ve renamed one Eevee as Tamao to get Umbreon, for instance, you’ll only be able to get another Umbreon through ‘natural’ means – with that exact method depending on the eeveelution in question.
 This is why you should check your CP values and IV values before evolving an Eevee – make sure it’s a good one, as you only get one shot.

-For Espeon and Umbreon, you can also evolve into them based on their in-game method in Gold and Silver – based on the time of day.
-You’ll need to first build a relationship with that Eevee by walking with them as your Buddy Pokemon – 10km should do the trick.
-Once that’s done, evolve in the day for Espeon and night for Umbreon – and this isn’t limited!
+For Espeon and Umbreon, you can also evolve into them based on their in-game method of evolution in Pokemon Gold and Silver back on the Game Boy – based on the time of day.
+In order to do this, you’ll first need to build a relationship with your Eevee.
+Set them as your buddy Pokemon and walk with them as much as you can.

 Which is the best Eeveelution?
 Eeevee Evolutions Ranked